Why would I plant prairie strips on my farm?

 - No difference in per acre corn and soybean yields

 - Reduced emissions of heat-trapping gases, especially nitrous oxide

 All of these findings have been documented in peer-reviewed scientific publications.
 You can find the full citation for these by visiting the STRIPS team's Publications page.
 Our work at the refuge is on going and now we are also conducting research on commercial farms across Iowa, so stay tuned!

 Testimonials from farmers and farmland owners provide some of the best advertisement for prairie strips as a conservation option.
-Read testimonials from farmer Tim Smith and farmland owner Eric Hoien.
-Check back over the next several months for additional testimonials.
+You can listen to testimonials from our collaborators in this movie or read a few here.